splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 --------------------------------------------
 Follow these steps to add a variable to your Browser test:

 #.
-While creating or editing a transactional Browser Test, go to your :guilabel:`Steps`.
+While creating or editing a transactional Browser test, go to your :guilabel:`Steps`.
 #.
 Under :guilabel:`Action`, select :guilabel:`Fill in field` from the dropdown menu.
 #.
-Under :guilabel:`Value`, enter the key for the Global Variable you want to use, use the ``env.`` prefix and enclosed in double curly braces.
-For example, to reference a Global Variable with the key dev-username, enter ``{{env.dev-username}}`` in the :guilabel:`Value` field.
+Under :guilabel:`Value`, enter the key for the Global variable you want to use, use the ``env.`` prefix and enclosed in double curly braces.
+For example, to reference a Global variable with the key dev-username, enter ``{{env.dev-username}}`` in the :guilabel:`Value` field.
 #.
 Finish editing or creating the test.
 #. :guilabel:`Save` your test.